seananderson/portfolio-review/ms.md

 In addition to measuring the portfolio-effect metric, we can use financial portfolio theory to inform decisions about conservation management.
-Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection---the idea that out of all possible portfolios there exists a subset that optimize a risk-return trade-off [@markowitz1952] (Fig. \ref{fig:mpt}).
+Markowitz's seminal contribution to financial portfolio theory was a focus on portfolio selection---the idea that out of all possible portfolios there exists a subset that maximize returns for a level of risk (or minimize risk for a level of return) [@markowitz1952] (Fig. \ref{fig:mpt}).
 In conservation biology, the goals of conservation practitioners often parallel those of financial managers, even though they are rarely expressed as such [@figge2004].
 We see ecological portfolio management happening in one of three ways: choosing existing management structures that promote diversified portfolios, using Modern Portfolio Theory (MPT) to optimize ecological resource extraction, or using MPT to optimize an ecological system itself.

 First, we can consider existing management structures that create systems analogous to diversified portfolios.
 For example, fishers can engage in